Top 10 Tourist Spots in Camarines Sur

 Also known as Mt.
 Asog, Mt.
 Iriga is an active volcano about a kilometer away from Lake Buhi.
 It’s already a wonderful sight to behold from afar, and up close, Mt.
 Iriga proves to be more than just for the eyes.
 Although it is labeled as an active volcano, the last time it erupted was in 1642, and it has not had any visible volcanic activity since then.
 This is why its crater is covered with thick layers of trees and vegetation, and hiking along the trail will give you an amazing view of it.

 3. Mt.
 Isarog National Park

 This inactive volcano was declared a national park in 1938 by the national government and is the highest rainforest-mountain in Southern Luzon.
-The way up the summit is not your ordinary ten to twenty-minute afternoon hike.
+The way up the summit is not your ordinary ten to a twenty-minute afternoon hike.
 The way up can take hours, and all hikers are prohibited from hiking up and down within the same day to avoid accidents on the way down.
 On the way, you will see various types of birds, insects, a few fauna, and lots and lots of grass.
-Previous hikers do leave trails because it is a protected area so you will have to make your own!
+Previous hikers do leave trails because it is a protected area, so you will have to make your own!

 4. Malabsay Falls